informatrix/informatrix.github.io/_posts/2016-12-01-End-To-End-Object-Detection.md

 For SSP-net, what does each spatial bin really contribute to the final results?

-For SSP-net, why cannot it fine-tune the layers precede the spatial pyramid pooling?
+###For SSP-net, why cannot it fine-tune the layers precede the spatial pyramid pooling?###
+Because the training is designed to train the model with the ROIs from different images, which is not efficient

 ##Fast-RCNN##